 1. Speak to the host before the party

-If the host is providing the food themselves, you can discuss your child’s allergies to see if there will be any allergy safe options in the food they are providing.
+If the host is providing the food themselves, you can discuss your child’s allergies to see if there will be any allergy-safe options in the food they are providing.

 2. Bring your own food

-I have done this on a number of occasions.
 Speak to the host to find out what food will be served at the party and try to replicate something similar for your child to eat that will be safe for them.

-When my little girl was little, she was only allowed Jam on special occasions due to the sugar, so she was always over the moon with her allergy safe jam sandwiches that I used to take for her at birthday parties!
+When my little girl was little, she was only allowed Jam on special occasions due to the sugar, so she was always over the moon with her allergy-safe jam sandwiches that I used to take for her at birthday parties!

 3. Cake

-Try my dairy and egg free vanilla cupcake recipe here.
+I have a great dairy and egg free vanilla cupcake recipe here.

 5. Offer to stay at the party

-6. Medicines
+6. Bring Medicines and Allergy Plans

 Leave any medication (anti-histamines/Epi-Pens) with the host and ensure they know when/how to use them in case of an emergency.